marah7/SMPE/README.md

 ### Homeworks for all other weeks

+## Tasks
 - ✅ Presentation  Robots
 - ✅ Reading about open Data .
 - ✅ Empirical evaluation of Fitts' law.
 - ✅ QuickSort Analyze.
 - ✅ Doe Shiny App.

+## Through this course I learned a lot of things not just for science but also for life.